pran-7-5/eco_style/README.md

 https://alternativeto.net/ (Alternativeto is a good website to compare software and find Android equivalent software for Apple or vice versa.
 Or to find free open-source software.)
 Just don't be very happy, be careful, and don't download unnecessary software.
 Verify the software links before downloading.

 I have used https://www.udemy.com/ a lot.
-It gives you the power to learn any course for 5 dollars, can you imagine.
-Again 5 dollars during offers, Halloween is the lowest price.
+It gives you the power to learn any course for 5 USD, can you imagine.
+Again 5 USD during offers, Halloween is the lowest price.
 Compare different courses and Watch the course demo videos before buying.

 Grievance redressal mechanism (This software is very easy to make, can be made within a day.
 Give the contract to Google.)